-Windows 10 is a very drastic change for users especially those still running Windows 7, with one of the biggest hidden changes being that you can get a completely legitimate copy directly from Microsoft for free.
+Windows 10 is a drastic change for users, especially those still running Windows 7, with one of the biggest hidden changes being that you can get a completely legitimate copy directly from Microsoft for free.

-When it came time to update my movie server, I had tested a couple of different Windows versions via virtual box, and surprisingly found Windows 10 to be the fastest even though it was a beta copy.
-With speed being my number one priority, I figured I would spend $100-$120 and purchase a copy of Windows 10, after all that had been just about the universal cost of the latest Windows version since I can recall (and I started on Windows 3.1 for WorkGroups).
+When it came time to update my movie server, I tested a couple of different Windows versions via VirtualBox and surprisingly found Windows 10 to be the fastest, even though it was a beta copy.
+With speed being my number one priority, I figured I would spend $100-$120 and purchase a copy of Windows 10, after all, that had been just about the universal cost of the latest Windows version since I can recall (and I started on Windows 3.1 for WorkGroups).

-Instead of paying full price a friend told me that I could instead purchase it from a site like kinguin.
-However the drawback was that if the key is/was reported stolen I would left with a copy that I need to repurchase a key anyway.
+Instead of paying full price, a friend told me that I could purchase it from a site like Kinguin.
+However, the drawback was that if the key is/was reported stolen, I would be left with a copy that I need to repurchase a key anyway.

-So instead I started looking at the different versions of Windows 10 that were offered and was shocked to find that Microsoft is actually giving away 100% legitimate copies away.
-Now your thinking, yes this was the upgrade program, after all, 99.99% of the Google searches will tell you this – but after hours spent reading I actually found out that even though the free upgrade program is complete you are still able to download a completely working copy of Windows 10 directly from Microsoft.
+So instead, I started looking at the different versions of Windows 10 that were offered and was shocked to find that Microsoft is actually giving away 100% legitimate copies.
+Now you’re thinking, “Yes, this was the upgrade program, after all, 99.99% of the Google searches will tell you this,” but after hours spent reading, I actually found out that even though the free upgrade program is complete, you are still able to download a completely working copy of Windows 10 directly from Microsoft.

-One thing to note about this site is that previous today, I did have the issue where if I visited the page on a current Windows build I could not get the site to progress leaving me without the ability to download.
+One thing to note about this site is that, as of today, I did have the issue where, if I visited the page on a current Windows build, I could not get the site to progress, leaving me without the ability to download.

-Now that the download is complete or while your waiting you will also want to download their ISO to USB tool it is available at https://www.microsoft.com/en-us/software-download/windows10/.
+Now that the download is complete (or while you’re waiting), you will also want to download their ISO to USB tool, which is available at https://www.microsoft.com/en-us/software-download/windows10/.
 This tool will automatically create a bootable USB installation device.

-One of the biggest questions I initially had was “What are the underlying differences in editions, and what will this free version not do”?
-For the average user, the differences are surprisingly hard to find, in fact most user wont be able to tell a difference at all.
-It definitely makes sense of why this knowledge of the completely free version is a little known gold mine – the amount of sales and direct revenue from Windows sales would almost completely vanish if Windows users no longer needed to purchase their Operating Systems with each new revision.
+One of the biggest questions I initially had was, “What are the underlying differences in editions, and what will this free version not do?”
+For the average user, the differences are surprisingly hard to find.
+In fact, most users won’t be able to tell a difference at all.
+It definitely makes sense of why this knowledge of the completely free version is a little-known gold mine – the amount of sales and direct revenue from Windows sales would almost completely vanish if Windows users no longer needed to purchase their operating systems with each new revision.